vojtech-pail/ghg-emissions/README.md

 | *Mapping of FAO categories to IPCC sectors (source - FAOSTAT)* |

 **Some of the key findings:**
-* Some categories might be missing (there was no entry for *Rice Cultivation* emissions - probably because of Canada's lack of rice fields).
+1. Some categories might be missing (there was no entry for *Rice Cultivation* emissions - probably because of Canada's lack of rice fields).
-* Emissions for *Food Retail* category was present only in aggregated form (all gases together) but according to the mapping table, some elements were part of the Energy IPCC sector (CO<sub>2</sub>, CH<sub>4</sub>, N<sub>2</sub>O) and some were part of Industrial Processes IPCC sector (F-gases).
+2. Emissions for *Food Retail* category was present only in aggregated form (all gases together) but according to the mapping table, some elements were part of the Energy IPCC sector (CO<sub>2</sub>, CH<sub>4</sub>, N<sub>2</sub>O) and some were part of Industrial Processes IPCC sector (F-gases).
 Therefore additional download of the *Food Retail* category with all the elements was necessary.
 Additional modifications were to be made in the following ETL process.
-* Level 2 items summed up only for Agriculture and LULUCF IPCC categories.
-In order to allow the drill-down feature while still displaying the totals, I had to add three new items (Energy not related to Agriculture, IPPU not related to Agriculture, Waste not related to Agriculture) that were to be calculated in the following ETL process.
+3. Level 2 items summed up only for Agriculture and LULUCF IPCC categories.
+In order to allow the drill-down feature while still displaying the totals, I had to add three new items (*Energy not related to Agriculture*, *IPPU not related to Agriculture*, *Waste not related to Agriculture*) that were to be calculated in the following ETL process.

 ### 3.2 Climate Watch data
 The Climate Watch data contained only the values for similar categories as IPCC categories in FAO dataset and more detailed values for Energy sector.
 Therefore it was ready to be used without any additional changes.